CasparKielwein/Aaargh/Classes.md

 __Heals:__ 4

 ### Power Source
-Every Sorcerer obtained their magical powers through a different source, from ancient tomes to pacts with otherwordly beings.
+Every Sorcerer obtained their magical powers through a different source, from ancient tomes to pacts with otherworldly beings.

 #### Ancient Lore
 You aquired your knowledge of the arcane by studying ancient books and scrolls.
 Maybe you formally enrolled in a magic academy or found them in decript ruines.
 You gain an additional two power points after a rest.

+When gaining a new Discipline Level you can choose to gain an additional Manouver from the same Level of a Discipline you already own.

 #### Eldrich Pact
 You forged a terrible pact with a powerful being.
 It gave you fantastic powers, but they come with a price which could be horrible indeed.